mmeyer2k/redistree/README.md

-# :deciduous_tree:RedisTree
+# RedisTree
 RedisTree is a Laravel package that provides an elegant web interface for Redis.
-It assists you in monitoring your server statistics and exploring your Redis key hierarchically.
+It assists you in monitoring your server statistics and exploring your Redis key hierarchy.

 <a href="SCREENSHOTS.md">Screenshots</a>